bytefps/vm-simulator/README.md

 - Lazy page loading
 - A process 'dies' once its entire file is read
 - Outputs are synced to prevent interleaving between multiple threads.
+- Files loaded with read only are shareable between processes

 # How to run
 - Run by passing the command line arguments in the following format